Extreme triathlon: Course format

 Extreme triathlons follow the traditional Iron-distance (3.8 km swim, 180 km bike, 42.2 km run) but are held in remote and often mountainous environments.
 Courses are typically point-to-point and feature cold-water swims in fjords, rivers, or alpine lakes, steep climbs during the bike segment, and trail runs that may finish at altitude.
 These environmental and elevation factors significantly increase the difficulty compared to standard triathlon formats.

 Many races require athletes to be accompanied by a personal support crew, who provide nutrition, equipment, and safety support—especially on remote run sections.
 However, not all events have this requirement; some are self-supported or offer partial aid stations.

 Field sizes are usually limited to a few hundred participants, often selected through an application or lottery process.
 This allows organizers to maintain safety, protect natural environments, and preserve the event’s emphasis on personal endurance and self-reliance.

-Extreme triathlon communities & activities

-Many extreme triathlon races created Facebook groups or similar to allow their athletes to plan and discuss races.
-Some of these are relatively open format, and some set up with a closed audience related to specific athletes in specific years.

-In late 2019, a 'Global Extreme Triathlon Forum' Facebook group and 'Global Extreme Triathlon Club' on Strava were also set up to create a community across all extreme triathlon races worldwide, and also help nurture aspiring athletes.
-This has been growing ever since.

-In 2023 a website called Global Extreme Triathlon was set up with the intent to gather information on all Extreme Triathlons in one place.
-This has been a success, especially for the independent races that are not a part of mainstream Xtreme Triathlon.

-COVID in 2020 impacted races globally.
-All early extreme triathlon races were cancelled or postponed, but some later races managed to convene due to their format of being small in more remote locations.
-In this backdrop, several races created virtual challenges where athletes completed 'events' wherever they could, or on Zwift (or similar) if unable to get outside.
+Global Extreme Triathlon

+In December 2019, the independent Global Extreme Triathlon Forum was established on Facebook to provide a common online community for athletes, race organisers, supporters and volunteers involved in extreme triathlon.
+The initiative later expanded to include the Global Extreme Triathlon Club on Strava and, in 2023, the Global Extreme Triathlon website.

+Global Extreme Triathlon is an independent, volunteer-run initiative that maintains a global race calendar and directory covering events affiliated with the XTRI World Tour, the Extreme Triathlon Series and independent race organisers.
+The platform also publishes guides for athletes and supporters, shares news about extreme triathlon events, and provides information for race organisers.